 According to Matthew Henry’s commentary, His suffering and death pointed at Satan bruising His heel that is, His human nature.
 The suffering of saints today for Christ’s name’s sake is a continuation of His suffering.
 The devil tempts them, persecutes and slays them; and therefore, bruises the heel of Christ, who is afflicted in their afflictions.
 But while the heel is bruised on earth, the Head is in heaven.

-In His victory over Satan, Christ baffled Satan’s temptations, rescued souls out of his hands.
+In His victory over Satan, Christ baffled Satan’s temptations, and rescued souls out of his hands.
 By His death, He gave a fatal blow to the devil’s kingdom, a wound to the head of this serpent that cannot be healed.
 As the gospel gains ground, Satan falls.
 So, Jesus’ birth fulfilled many prophecies along with Genesis 3:15.

 My friends, while celebrating and enjoying the great event that happened about 2000 years ago, don’t forget Jesus Christ and the reason behind His coming.
 Sadly, many people, including some Christians, celebrate Christmas with alcohol and many more things that are unholy.
-Celebrate Christmas in a way that God loves, spend time with Him, worship Him with family and friends because it’s His birthday and I don’t think when we are celebrating our spouse’s/friend’s birthday we celebrate it without him/her.
+Celebrate Christmas in a way that God loves, spend time with Him, and worship Him with family and friends because it’s His birthday and I don’t think when we are celebrating our spouse’s/friend’s birthday we celebrate it without him/her.
 Do we?
 No!

 For me, the 25th of December is not the only date of Jesus’ birth.
 I want Him to take birth in my heart every single day.
 I celebrate Christmas every day.

 Pingback: Who is Santa Claus? | Stories,Origin and History of St. Nicholas

 Pingback: The Seven Churches of Revelation Full Explanation with Lessons